phantatbach/phantatbach.github.io/_posts/2025-02-12-kham-suc-khoe.md

 But then, you remember one thing.
 You're a guy, so how the heck could you have a vagina and get vaginal cancer?
 "That son of a bitch who sent me the wrong results?"

 The next day, you receive an apology email from the hospital along with the correct results.
-This time, you're now diagnosed with penile cancer.
+You're now diagnosed with penile cancer.

 "Oh crap!"